byuksel/generator-bootstrap-backbone-starter/README.md

 ## Variables the generator uses ##

-* **generatorModuleName:** Module Name.
+* **generatorWebappName:** Webapp Name.
 The generator will try to generate a proper name with dashes from this name.
-* **generatorModuleClass:** (Generated but can be changed) Module class name derived from module name.
-It is the main exported class from your main file.
-* **generatorModuleNameWithDashes:** (Generated but can be changed) Derived name from module name, used as your module's name in package.json, and when creating your entry javascript file under src directory.
+* **generatorWebappNameWithDashes:** (Generated but can be changed) Derived name from webapp name, used as your webapp's name in package.json.
-* **generatorModuleDescription:** Module Description.
+* **generatorWebappDescription:** Webapp Description.
 Goes into package.json of your project.
 * **generatorUserEmail:** Your email.
 Goes into package.json file and all the copyright notices in your source files.
 * **generatorUserName:** Your name.
 Goes into package.json file and all the copyright notices in your source files.
 * **generatorUserGithubName:** Your github account name.
 Goes into package.json file.
-* **generatorModuleWebsite:** The website for your module.
+* **generatorWebappWebsite:** The website for your webapp.
 You may want to register this thru a domain registrar.

 ## Questions that the generator asks ##

-* **'What is your module's name ?':** sets 'generatorModuleName'
+* **'What is your webapp's name ?':** sets 'generatorWebappName'
-* **'What is your module's dasherized name ?
-Will use this as the main module name':** sets 'generatorModuleNameWithDashes'
+* **'What is your webapp's dasherized name ?
+Will use this as the main webapp name':** sets 'generatorWebappNameWithDashes'
-* **'What is your module's main exported class ?':** sets 'generatorModuleClass'.
+* **'What is your webapp's main exported class ?':** sets 'generatorWebappClass'.
-* **'What is your module's description ?':** sets 'generatorModuleDescription'.
+* **'What is your webapp's description ?':** sets 'generatorWebappDescription'.
 * **'What is your email ?':** sets 'generatorUserEmail'.
 * **'What is your name ?':** sets 'generatorUserName'.
 * **'What is your github username ?':** sets 'generatorUserGithubName'.
-* **'What is your module's own website ?':** sets 'generatorModuleWebsite'.
+* **'What is your webapp's own website ?':** sets 'generatorWebappWebsite'.

 # In-depth Explanation #